 Yes.
 If your employer provides sick leave, then you can take your accrued sick leave for abortion-related care.
 In California, employers are required to provide a minimum of 3 days of sick leave each year, which you can use for pregnancy- and abortion-related care.
 Your employer cannot require you to explain why you need sick leave.

 Do I have the right to have an abortion if I am incarcerated in jail or prison?

 Yes.
 You have the same right to access abortion care while you are in jail or prison.
 While in jail or prison, no one can coerce you into obtaining an abortion or not obtaining an abortion.
 Prisons and jails also can’t put any barriers in your way, like requiring you to pay upfront or to obtain a court order to get transportation.

 If you are incarcerated in a California state prison or county jail, the prison or jail must provide abortion services at no cost.
 If you are incarcerated in a federal prison, the Federal Bureau of Prisons will pay for the abortion only if the continuation of the pregnancy would endanger your life or if the pregnancy is the result of rape.
 If you wish, you may receive medical, religious, and social counseling in making your decision.

 Can I obtain an abortion if I am a detainee in ICE custody?

-ICE must arrange, at no cost to the detainee, transportation to the medical appointment and, if requested, access to religious or social counseling, including from social services or community resource groups.
+ICE must arrange, at no cost to the detainee, for transportation to the medical appointment and, if requested, access to religious or social counseling, including from social services or women’s community resource groups.
 ICE must cover the cost of the abortion only when continuing the pregnancy will endanger the person’s life or when the pregnancy is the result of rape or incest.